Sam Zniber: Career

 The UK’s Chrysalis Group recruited Zniber in 2001 as program director of the Galaxy radio network stations in Manchester and Newcastle (now Capital FM).
 In a few months, Galaxy went from third to first place in the ratings in Newcastle.

 He worked for Clear Channel with Mix 106.5 in Sydney Australia between 2003 and 2005, creating a soft adult contemporary format called "Smooth Variety" and lifted the station's lead in market share for females 25-54 to 6% ahead of its closest competitor station.
-In 2004 he was a speaker at the National Association of Broadcasters' European conference, and at the Science Po University in Paris.
+In 2004 he was a speaker at the National Association of Broadcasters' European conference, and at the Sciences Po University in Paris.

 In 2007, Zniber operated as Vice President of Programming at Lagardere Group, overseeing the programming of twenty-three radio networks in seven countries in Europe and South Africa.
 In June 2008 he was appointed as director of the division of music stations Virgin Radio and RFM Lagardère Active.
 Following an audience decrease for Virgin Radio France from 5.9% to 4.7% between September and October 2009, he departed in November 2009.

 He worked from 2010 as a programming and marketing consultant for radio stations and radio networks in Brazil, France, Spain and other countries as Vice President of Radio Intelligence, a research company for radio.

 From 2012 he was program director at Magic 102.7 WMXJ-FM in Miami, Florida, where market share grew to 5.1% in December 2013 from 2.8% in April 2012 in the Arbitron PPM ratings.